-My blonde and blue-eyed neighbour in Riyadh happened to also be my best friend.
-We met out here and have been inseparable since.
-Our love for dressing fashionably and animal-print was one of our common factors.
-I had told her of my plans to don a hijab one day but hadn’t told her it had happened.
-I wore my headscarf the day after I returned and knocked on her door.
+I told her that I intended to wear a hijab one day but hadn’t told her it had happened over the weekend.
+So I wore my headscarf the day after I returned from Umrah, and knocked on her door.

 ‘You look beautiful!’ she exclaimed.
 ‘I can’t believe you haven’t worn it sooner.’

 I live in an expat compound in Riyadh, Saudi Arabia.
 There’s a mix of cultures here and I was quite social and well known amongst other residents.
 I’d wanted to embrace hijab in the months leading up to January but didn’t want to be treated differently by people on the compound.
 Sounds silly on reflection, I know.
 Why should I care what others think?
 Fact was; I did care.
 It wasn’t just about placing a piece of cloth over my head.
 Hijab is modesty and I needed to change the way I dressed and behaved.
 My identity, persona or whatever you want to call it, was heavily reliant on my physical appearance – sadly.